-With about 3 months left for the exam it is crunch time.
+With less than 3 months left for the exam it is crunch time.
 Spend as much time as possible studying and make your study time as productive as possible.
-Here are some do and don’ts:
+Here are some do’s and don’ts:

 With every reading focus on the main points; do not get hung up on the details.
+Our lectures help you do that.
 (If you try to understand the depth of every single point you’ll not have time to practice… which is suicide.)